 Let’s review these layers.

-App design in healthcare is following standards of app design applicable to any field, adding some extra specifications.
+Some words about how to design a healthcare app.
+An app design in healthcare is following standards of app design applicable to any field, adding some extra specifications.

 Designing a medical app you should be based on the best practices that work for your target audience.
 As a rule, the design should be centered around user interface (UI) and user experience (UX).